Humane Society Mistake Left 3 Cats In A Van For 3 Weeks

 When the oversight involves live animals, however, there is major cause for alarm.

-The Humane Society in Edmonton, Canada, is being investigated after reports that three cats were forgotten in the back of a transport vehicle, left without food or water for three weeks before the organization realized the mistake.
+The Humane Society in Edmonton, Canada, was investigated after reports that three cats were forgotten in the back of a transport vehicle, left without food or water for three weeks before the organization realized the mistake.

-A team from the Humane Society was transporting the cats on March 27, the CBC reports, when they were distracted by what the organization has labeled “a series of unintentional events.”
-The cats were discovered weeks later, on April 18, severely dehydrated, starving, and suffering from exposure to their own urine.
+A team from the Humane Society was transporting the cats, the CBC reports, when they were distracted by what the organization has labeled “a series of unintentional events.”
+The cats were discovered weeks later, severely dehydrated, starving, and suffering from exposure to their own urine.

 According to the Star, the Edmonton Humane Society has voluntarily asked an outside organization to investigate the incident.

 “The investigation has been launched to independently probe what happened and make concrete recommendations to improve animal safety and staff practices and policies,” the Humane Society reported in a press release.
 “A private investigative firm will conduct the interviews and analyze any related evidence or documents.”

 Kim Krushell, former Edmonton city councillor, is auditing the investigation for fairness and transparency.